-All outpatient samples collected are referred to Lifelabs for processing.
-Lifelabs will provide your ordering physician with the completed report, our lab cannot obtain those results.
+All outpatient samples collected are referred to Dynacare for processing.
+Dynacare will provide your ordering primary care provider with the completed report, our lab cannot obtain those results.

-We can complete the collection for most tests on site however there are some tests which we will need to refer you to another collection site.
+Our lab can complete the collection for most tests on site.
+However, there are some tests which we will need to refer you to another collection site.